santosderek/Imgur-To-Folder/README.md

     git clone https://github.com/santosderek/Imgur-To-Folder
     cd Imgur-To-Folder

-*Create an Imgur account at http://imgur.com/*
+*Create an Imgur account at http://imgur.com/ or log in if you have one already.*

 *Next go to https://api.imgur.com/oauth2/addclient and create a new application using a name of your choice, and the authorization type of:*